Reading

 Reading schemes:

-We use Big Cat Phonics for Little Wandle Letters and Sounds Revised books in EYFS and Year 1.
+We use Little Wandle Letters and Sounds Revised books in EYFS and Year 1.
 These decodable reading practice books are using during reading lessons in school and are taken home.
 These books are also used by children in year 2-year 6 where they are taking part in phonics interventions.
 Reading for pleasure books also go home for parents to share and read with children.
 These reading for pleasure books are a mixture of 'real' books and a range of reading scheme books which are based on Reading Recovery levels to support a 'searchlight' model of reading.
 Further information about our approach to reading can be found in our English policy.